esyede/rakit/packages/docs/data/views/pagination.md

 ## Pagination as JSON

-The paginator serializes itself into the same shape Laravel uses, which makes it a drop-in response for a javascript front end:
+The paginator serializes itself into a drop-in response for a javascript front end:

 ```php
 return Response::json(DB::table('orders')->paginate(10));